cloud-design-dev/ibmcloud-schematics-codeserver/README.md

 VS Code server deployed using [IBM Cloud Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics).

 ## Post install
  - Create an A record to point your fully qualified domain to the servers IP address.
+The IP can be found in the Schematics output.
- - Log in to the instance and retrieve your Code Server password.
+ - Log in to the instance via ssh and retrieve your Code Server password.
+The password is located in the file `/root/.config/code-server/config.yaml`
  - Open https://fqdn in a brwoser and log in.